Ajmer rape case: Incidents

-The blackmail operation was discovered to be a chain of serial offenders.
-A specific group of local influential men was targeting young girls.
-First, Farooq Chistee trapped one of the girls from Sophia Senior Secondary School in Ajmer and took obscene photos of her.
-Then the accused blackmailed the girl into introducing them to her classmates and friends.
+The blackmail operation was discovered to have been carried out by a chain of serial offenders.
+A specific group of local politically influential men were targeting young girls: for example, firstly Farooq Chishti lured one of the girls from Sophia Secondary School in Ajmer and took sexual photos of her.
+Then, the accused blackmailed the girl into introducing them to her classmates and friends.
 Eventually, other girls would be raped, sexually exploited, and have their pictures taken at a farmhouse.
-The cycle continued so forth.
-The gang continued to expand its operations and victimize an increasing number of girls.
+The cycle continued so forth, with the gang continuing to expand its operations and victimize an increasing number of girls.
 They photographed the girls in compromising positions, using the images to exploit the victims.